 For example, throughout 2015 and 2016, investors could often purchase a row house that was in need of extensive renovations for around $500,000.
 The homes could then be converted into condos and sold for up to $850,000 per unit (or more, depending, of course, on location, quality of renovation, layout, amenities, and so forth).
 The moral of the story for D.C. is clear.
 By successfully calculating ARV, investors can make informed decisions regarding the purchase of properties in up-and-coming neighborhoods.

-If you have any additional questions regarding ARV or the DC Real Estate Market, we are one click away!
+If you have any additional questions regarding ARV or the DC Real Estate Market, contact us!